-Jonathan Overpeck is a founding co-director of the Institute of the Environment, as well as a Professor of Geosciences and a Professor of Atmospheric Sciences at the University of Arizona.
-He is a principal investigator for the Climate Assessment for the Southwest Project, as well as of the Southwest Climate Science Center.
-He has active research programs in North America, South America, Africa and monsoon Asia, most commonly focused on providing insights from Earth’s deep past on how key aspects of the climate system may change in the future.
+Jonathan Overpeck is the Samuel A Graham Dean and Professor of Environment and Sustainability at the University of Michigan’s School for Environment and Sustainability.
+He has active research programs in North America, South America, Africa, and monsoon Asia, most commonly focused on providing insights from Earth’s deep past on how key aspects of the climate system may change in the future.
 He frequently works at the intersection of science and policy.

-Outside of Science: When not working, “Peck” can often be seen exploring southwestern deserts and mountains by foot, bike or skis with his two boys, Jackson and Eli.
+Outside of Science: When not working, Peck can often be found exploring the natural world by foot, bike, or skis with his two boys, Jackson and Eli.